instantiator/ctfg-scripts/README.md

 ## Secrets

-The following GitHub Actions repository secrets are required:
+The following credentials are managed as GitHub Actions repository secrets:

 | Secret              |
 | ------------------- |